walder/Skynet-IADS/README.md

 ## IADS
 A Skynet IADS is a complete operational network.
 You can have multiple Skynet IADS instances per coalition in a DCS mission.
 A simple setup would be one IADS for the blue side and one IADS for the red side.

+## Track file
+Skynet keeps a global track file of all detected targets.
+It queries all its units with radars and deduplicates contacts.
+By default lost contacts are stored up to 32 seconds in memory.

 ## Comand Center
 You can add 0-n command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.